 1921- To prove what a neat new invention radio was, RCA chief David Sarnoff broadcast for free a live feed of the Jack Dempsey vs. George Carpentier championship prizefight.
 He had loud speakers set up in Times Square that attracted ten thousand listeners.
 As it happened, the live reports were a sham.
-An eyewitness to the fight relayed details via tickertape to a Manhattan studio where an announcer read them aloud as though he were there.
-No matter, the effect was electric and suddenly everyone wanted a radio.
+An eyewitness to the fight relayed details via tickertape to a Manhattan studio.
+Then an announcer read them aloud over the radio as though he were there.
+No matter, the effect was electric.
+Suddenly everyone wanted a radio set in their home.

 1934- Twentieth Century Fox signed a movie contract with child star Shirley Temple.